Algerian War: Death toll

 Death toll estimates vary.
 Algerian historians and the FLN estimated that nearly eight years of revolution caused 1.5 million Algerian deaths.
 Some other French and Algerian sources later put the figure at approximately 960,000 dead, while French officials and historians estimated it at around 350,000, but this was regarded by many as an underestimate.
-French military authorities listed their losses at nearly 25,600 dead (6,000 from non-combat-related causes) and 65,000 wounded.
+French military authorities listed their losses at nearly 17,456 dead (5,966 from accidents) and 65,000 wounded.
 European-descended civilian casualties exceeded 10,000 (including 3,000 dead) in 42,000 recorded violent incidents.
 According to French official figures during the war, the army, security forces and militias killed 141,000 presumed rebel combatants.
 But it is still unclear whether this includes some civilians.

 More than 12,000 Algerians died in internal FLN purges during the war.
 In France, an additional 5,000 died in the "café wars" between the FLN and rival Algerian groups.
 French sources also estimated that 70,000 Muslim civilians were killed, or abducted and presumed killed, by the FLN.

-Martin Evans citing Gilert Meyinier imply at least 55,000 to up to 60,000 non-Harki Algerian civilians were killed during the conflict without specifying which side killed them.
+Martin Evans citing Gilert Meyinier implies at least 55,000 to up to 60,000 non-Harki Algerian civilians were killed during the conflict without specifying which side killed them.
 Rudolph Rummel attributes at least 100,000 deaths in what he calls democide to French repression; and estimates an additional to 50,000 to 150,000 democides committed by Algerian independence fighters.
 6,000 to 20,000 Algerians were killed in the 1945 Sétif and Guelma massacre which is considered by some historians to have been a cause of the war.